fcarlone/node-sql-strorefront/README.md

 In the terminal type the following command to start the Customer view:
 `node bamazonCustomer.js`

-- View a list of products avaiable for sale
+- View a list of products available for sale
 - Enter the Product ID number of the item you want to purchase
 - Then enter the quantity you want to purchase
-  - You are notified if the quantity you enter is greater than what is currently in stock
+  - The customer is notified if the quantity you enter is greater than what is currently in stock
-- You are notifed when the purchase is completed and given the sales total
+-  The customer is notified when the purchase is completed and given the sales total

-See Customer View Demo below to see a video demostration
+See Customer View Demo below to see a video demonstration

 ### Manager View Instructions:
 In the terminal type the following command to start the Manager view: